Sexual Assault & Violence Prevention

 SAVE (Sexual Assault & Violence Education) Committee

 This committee of staff and students discuss WPI’s culture, plan educational opportunities, and increase communication about assault to maintain a safe and healthy campus environment.
 Our coordinated campus response team includes WPI Police, the Dean of Students office, Student Health Services, the Student Development & Counseling Center, Residential Services, Student Activities, women’s programs, and SPARC members.
-To participate, email Assistant Director of Counseling Erica Tolles, or call +1-508-831-5540.
+Click to view our mission and vision statement.
+To participate, email Associate Director of Counseling Erica Tolles, or call +1-508-831-5540.

 SPARC (Students Preventing Assault & Rape in our Community)